xrkffgg/xrkffgg/quotations.md

 - The echoes of doubt fade when the voice of determination speaks louder. — Samuel D. Whitmore
 - Was mich nicht umbringt, macht mich stärker. —— Friedrich Nietzsche
 - You cannot swim for new horizons until you have courage to lose sight of the shore. — William Faulkner
+- Not everything that is faced can be changed, but nothing can be changed until it is faced. — James Baldwin